Adnansameer/hello-world/README.md

 # hello-world
+hi
-I am astudent and want to learn something better
+i just want to learn something better and want to complete my project